Close

 School Options Available to Military Children

 The military lifestyle creates a variety of academic opportunities for school-age, youth and teen family members.
-The Defense Department has engaged on many levels in pursuit of the overarching goal to ensure families are informed as you seek the best educational opportunities for your children throughout your military service.
+The War Department has engaged on many levels in pursuit of the overarching goal to ensure families are informed as you seek the best educational opportunities for your children throughout your military service.

 The available educational options are as diverse as the locations where you may be assigned.
 There are multiple factors to consider and choices to be made for each relocation, and your children will have unique educational needs.
 Before you move, understand the education opportunities available for your student.

-Department of Defense Education Activity schools
+Department of War Education Activity schools

 Image of Computer Laptop

-DODEA schools eligibility and online registration for students
+DoWEA schools eligibility and online registration for students

 Public education